JustWhit3/osmanip/README.md

 mv osmanip-x.y.z osmanip
 ```

-> If you prefer to download the tar.gz format of the release you have to run the `gunzip` command followed by the `tar -xvf` command and than proceed with `mv`.
+> If you prefer to download the tar.gz format of the release you have to run the `gunzip` command followed by the `tar -xvf` command on the zipped release folder and than proceed with `mv`.

 And that's all.
 You can enter the folder by simply typing:
 ```shell